mtogi/taskmind/PROGRESS.md

    - STRIPE_SECRET_KEY
    - STRIPE_WEBHOOK_SECRET

-3. **Docker Configuration**: Docker Compose setup requires environment variables to be configured
+2. **Docker Configuration**: Docker Compose setup requires environment variables to be configured

 ### Next Steps for Development
 1. Create proper .env file for backend with required configuration
-2. Fix TypeScript error in auth.controller.ts
-3. Set up PostgreSQL database (either locally or using Docker)
+2. Set up PostgreSQL database (either locally or using Docker)
-4. Complete running frontend and backend in development mode
+3. Complete running frontend and backend in development mode
-5. Test basic functionality like authentication and task management
+4. Test basic functionality like authentication and task management